ondrej-kvasnovsky/design-patterns-handbook/structural-patterns/proxy.md

 # Proxy

+A proxy is an object that controls access to another object.
+They both must have the same interface \(methods and methods signatures\).

 * Provide a surrogate or placeholder for another object to control access to it.
 * Use an extra level of indirection to support distributed, controlled, or intelligent access.
 * Add a wrapper and delegation to protect the real component from undue complexity.

+A proxy is useful to do data validation, security, caching, logging, lazy initialization or implement a remote object logic.

 ### Example - Secured commands